microsoft/FluidFramework/packages/dds/sequence/README.md

 wins.
 If two collaborators set the same key on the annotate properties the operation that gets ordered last will determine the value.

-## Local References
+## Local references

 Sequences support addition and manipulation of *local references* to locally track positions in the sequence over time.
-As the name suggests, any created references will only exist locally: other clients will not see them.
+As the name suggests, any created references will only exist locally; other clients will not see them.
-This is advantageous for implementing various common user interactions on sequences in a way that is robust to concurrent editing.
+This can be used to implement user interactions with sequence data in a way that is robust to concurrent editing.
 For example, consider a text editor which tracks some cursor state.
-It might decide to keep around a local reference to the character after the cursor position:
+The application can store a local reference to the character after the cursor position:

 ```typescript
     //   content: hi world!